Please give an uncomfortably warm welcome to our newest author, Gustaf Hildebrand.

 It later surfaced that Robert and Hedwig had a son, Robert Lee Johnson Jr, who had been placed in a foster home to escape his parents’ dysfunctional marriage.
 Eventually he too would grow up to join the Army and fight in Vietnam, ending his tour of duty in 1972.
 Upon returning to the US he set up a meeting with his father at the Lewisburg Federal Penitentiary.

 Johnson, having not seen his son for many years, reached out to shake his hand in the prison reception area when, without saying a word, Robert stabbed his father in the chest.
 Robert Lee Johnson was pronounced dead within the hour, his streak of remarkable luck coming to an abrupt end at the age of fifty-two.
-Later, when questioned by the FBI as to the motive of the killing, Robert refused to say anything other than "It was a personal matter".
-Of Hedwig Pipek-Johnson, the unfortunate Viennese woman who had once fled from the misery of prostitution by marrying a young Army sergeant, the story ends on a more ambiguous note--her ultimate fate remains unknown.
+Later, when questioned by the FBI as to the motive of the killing, Robert refused to say anything other than “It was a personal matter.”
+He was convicted of murder and imprisoned until 1983.
+Of Hedwig Pipek-Johnson, the unfortunate Viennese woman who had once fled from the misery of prostitution by marrying a young Army sergeant, the story ends on a more ambiguous note—her ultimate fate remains unknown.